Rasalexman/Flair/README.md

     }
 ```

-You can register all part of Flair framework in any part of your application by calling lazy functions or inline functions like `proxy()`, `proxyLazy()`, `mediator()`, `mediatorLazy()`

-The second point or using 'Flair' is attach created core to single Activity class and root layout container (but u can no specify any root container and flair take it for you automatically as `activity.window.decorView.findViewById(android.R.id.content)`).
+The second point or using 'Flair' is attach created core to single Activity class and root layout container (but u can no specify any root container and 'Flair' take it for you automatically as `activity.window.decorView.findViewById(android.R.id.content)`).
 Important thing: only one activity can be stored in one core of FlairFramework
 ```kotlin
 class MainActivity : FlairActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {